 - Dominican Republic: Fossil fuels including oil, natural gas, and coal supply most of the Dominican Republic's energy, supplemented by smaller amounts of renewables, including hydro, wind, solar and biofuels.
-The DR depends on oil for electricity generation more than any other country in Latin America and the Caribbean.
-Renewable sources accounted for 17% of electrical generation in 2021, up from 13% in 2019 .
-The country aims to produce 25% of its electricity from renewable energy sources by 2025. - Panama: Hydroelectric power is the most important source for electricity production in Panama, accounting for over 64.3% of the country's generation in 2021.
-Overall, renewable sources (including hydro) represented around 71% of Panama's electricity mix that year, while fossil fuels, mainly oil and coal, contributed with the remaining percentage.
-The PEN (Plan Energético Nacional) 2015-2050 aims to drastically increase the use of renewable energy in Panama.
+In 2024, Fossil fuels represented 79.7% of the electricity supply, while renewable sources (including hydroelectric and biomass) accounted for 20.3% of electrical generation5. - Panama: Hydroelectric power is the most important source for electricity production in Panama, accounting for over 62.87% of the country's generation in 2024.
+Overall, renewable sources (including hydro) represented around 74.05% of Panama's electricity mix that year, while fossil fuels, mainly oil and coal, contributed with the remaining percentage.
+The PEN (Plan Energético Nacional) 2015-2050 aims to drastically increase the use of renewable energy in Panama6.